alan-turing-institute/mogp-emulator/docs/methods/alt/AltGPPriors.rst

 prior information about :math:`\delta` often exists.

-Consider the case of a Gaussian correlation function, where the elements of :math::ref:`\delta` are correlation lengths which define the `smoothness<DefSmoothness>` of the simulator output as each input is varied.
+Consider the case of a Gaussian correlation function, where the elements of :math:`\delta` are correlation lengths which define the :ref:`smoothness<DefSmoothness>` of the simulator output as each input is varied.
 The experience of the users and developers of the simulator may suggest how stable the output should be in response to varying individual inputs.
 In particular, it may be possible to specify